 These colors coincide with the legend used on the Philadelphia

-- Trolley Lines Abandoned
+- Trolley Lines which SEPTA

 abandoned during the 1980's

-- Trolley Lines Suspended
+- Trolley Lines which SEPTA

 - Subway-Surface Trolley